tangrams/tangram-docs/pages/yaml.md

 `[[12, 3], [14, 6], [16, 9]]`

 The first value in each pair is always a _zoom level_.
-The second value in each pair is interpreted contextually, with all of the constraints of the particular parameter.
-At other zoom levels, values will be interpolated linearly.
+The second value in each pair is interpreted in the context of the current parameter.
+Stops may be used with all color and distance parameters, including `width`, `focal_length`, `fov`, and `z`.

-For instance, in a `width` block, if no units are specified, each pair is interpreted as `[zoom, meters]`.
+For instance, in a `width` block, if no units are specified, each pair is interpreted as `[zoom, meters]`, because `meters` is the default unit of `width`.
 The above example will define a value of 3m at zoom 12, 6m at zoom 14, and 9m at zoom 16.
-At zoom 13, the value will be 4.5m.

-Stops may be used in `color`, `width`, `focal_length`, and `fov`.
+At intermediate zoom levels, values will be interpolated linearly, with behavior depending on draw style and parameter.
+In the above example, at zoom 13, the value will be 4.5m, and at zoom 13.5, the value will be 5.25m.
+However, for all `color` values, the values are only be updated when tile geometry is built – typically at whole-number zoom changes.

+Outside of the range specified by the stops, the values are capped by the highest and lowest values in the range – so in the above example, the value at zoom 9 is also 3m, and the value at zoom 18 is still 9m.

 ```yaml
 color: [10, [0.3, 0.4, 0.3], [14, [0.5, 0.825, 0.5]]]
 width: [[13, 0px], [14, 3px], [16, 5px], [18, 10px]]
 ```

-Note that stops define settings to be used when tile geometry is built.
-Typically, this only happens when the tile is loaded, at a tile integer change (or sometimes halfway between integer zooms) – so incremental zooming won't cause style changes until the next tile is loaded.

 ## reserved keywords